CPA’s Legislative Advocacy Fellow

 -

-Be a member of CPA (or applicant for membership), and a U.S. citizen.
+Be a member of CPA (or applicant for membership).

 -